 Lee Downes was born in Columbia Falls in 1928.
 His parents homesteaded about three miles north of Columbia Falls.
 Lee bought land near Cyclone in the North Fork in 1953 after serving in the military.
 Lee’s wife Marietta was born in Washington in 1936.

 Marietta passed away on January 17, 2016.
 Here is a copy of Larry Wilson’s Hungry Horse News column on January 27, 2016 with memories of Marietta Downes.
+Lee passed away on October 3, 2023.
+Here is a copy of the announcement of his death in the Hungry Horse News.

 February 29, 2012 and May 10, 2012